SuhailArshad1122/add-it/README.md

 ## Running the tests

-if you use link http://127.0.0.1:8088/number/100 i.e you are adding integer 100 on web browser you will find ..... adding number 23 + 100 = 123
+if you use link http://127.0.0.1:8088/number/100 i.e you are adding integer 100 on web browser you will find ..... adding number 23 + 100 = 123 in your browser

 Keep on changing integer at the endpoint and press enter, sum will keep on changing